 I have a fantastic cookbook, all pies, nothing else.
 By Farm Journal, published in 1981 but it has the vibe of the 1950’s.
 Lots of interesting combo fruit pies and chiffon pies like you never heard of.
-I found this recipe for a chocolate rum pie.
-The pre-made cookie crust could sub in for a traditional pie crust which the recipe called for.
+If you are tired of the same old pie for Thanksgiving try this recipe: a chocolate cloud pie.
+The pre-made cookie crust would sub in for a traditional pie crust which the original recipe called for.
 I had all the ingredients except the crust ….but I thought it sounded tasty and worth a trip to the grocery store for the crust cookies, gluten free of course!
+And it works well with a premade graham cracker crust.
+My guy actually liked it better that way.
+I especially loved the version I made once with a mixture of chocolate cookies and ginger snaps.
+Do any crust you like.

-It was not hard to make either.
-I threw it together in three easy steps.
+It is not hard to make either.
+I throw it together in three easy steps.
 It was one of those recipes where the sum of the ingredients is far tastier than the components would lead one to believe.
-Everyone devoured their slice.
-People took slices home.
+The first time I made it everyone devoured their slice. some took slices home.
 My mom was eager to keep a second slice….for tomorrow.
 This enthusiastic audience caused me to mention it on facebook.
 I got all these likes and a few hungry comments.
 The buzz of happy responses led me to decide to share my version of chocolate rum pie.
-I have renamed it Chocolate Almond Cloud Pie.
-That was four years ago….
+I have renamed it Chocolate Cloud Pie.
+That was six years ago….

-I posted this back in the spring of 2014 and hadn’t made it since; a matter of just forgetting how amazing it tastes.
+I originally osted this back in the spring of 2014 and hadn’t made it for a while; a matter of just forgetting how amazing it tastes.
 Like eating a chocolate cloud….with puffs of cream and the crunch of toasted almonds.
-I used a hybrid crust when I made it yesterday; I was tired of my gf oreos; so I scraped out and discarded the filling and crunched up the cookies, I thought I was a bit short on cookies so I added 7-8 gingersnaps I still had from my last cookie crust.
+I used a hybrid crust when I made it a couple of years ago; I was tired of my gf oreos; so I scraped out and discarded the filling and crunched up the cookies, I thought I was a bit short on cookies so I added 7-8 gingersnaps I still had from my last cookie crust.
 Crunched up and mixed with butter, baked into what became a flavor delight of a cookie crust!
 One of the best pies I have ever made.
 And I make a lot of pies….

 Chocolate Almond Cloud Pie